phalcon/documentation/docs/html-escaper.md

 ```

 ### `setFlags(int $flags)`
 You can set the quote type to be used by the escaper.
 This method has been renamed.
-The old method `setHtmlQuoteType()` will be removed in the future and emits a `@deprecated` warning.
+The old method `setHtmlQuoteType()` will be removed in the future and emit a `@deprecated` warning.

 The passed variable is one of the constants that [htmlspecialchars][htmlspecialchars] accepts:
 - `ENT_COMPAT`